 Bruges is about an 1 1/2 hours west of Brussels but almost 3 hours if your rental car’s GPS only speaks French and you get disoriented in rotundas having to go around them twice to get out on the right street.
 The only French I could recall from high school was the farm theme chapter, and whenever I drove past a cow, a pig or a barn, I was able to ”think in French.”

 It would be expensive to hire taxis so I rented a car.
 This was my first time driving in Europe.
 I had no sense of how fast I was going.
 There were no speed limit signs anywhere.
-All the streets didn’t have signs and the ones that did, didn’t match the names on my phone.
+The streets didn’t have signs and the ones that did, didn’t match the names on my phone.
 I couldn’t ”feel” how long a kilometer was.
 I didn’t understand the arrows painted on the roads, when to go down in the center tunnel, or when to go to the right to exit.
 Red signs, black X’s. blue arrows and street names I couldn’t pronounce.

 I wanted to give up, pull over to the side of the road and cry but was on a very tight schedule.
 Besides, I was given an upgrade to a beautiful C-Class Mercedes so it would’ve been pretty pathetic to be sad about that.